mfdorst/Baby-C/README.md

     make debug

-The debug build will print the contents of the abstract syntax tree.
+The debug build will print the contents of the abstract syntax tree, and check for memory leaks.

 ### Testing